GenerallyHelpfulSoftware/SVGgh/README.md

 I've gone through and added Doxygen style comments to all the header files, so there is some hope of finding your way.

 ### Attribution
-While the vast majority of the code in this first release was written by me.
+While the vast majority of the code in this release was written by me.
 There are a couple of classes or categories that were found online but have a flexible enough license for me to include here.
 * Jonathan Wight wrote a Base64 Transcoder which I found quite useful for handling embedded images.
 * Ian Baird wrote a category for NSData for Base64 which I also found very easy to use.
 * [Jeff Verkoeyen] (https://github.com/jverkoey/iOS-Framework) provided the instructions for building a static library.
 Be sure to set **Build Active Architecture Only** to **NO**